Here’s what you — er, I guess your parents and friends — need to know about sending a package to you while you’re living abroad.

 There's nothing worse for parents then when they have a child living in another country and something goes wrong—like losing their wallet.
 It's difficult to know how to make things better from so far away, but here are some very helpful things for parents to do in this specific situation.

 International Language Programs (ILP for short) is non-profit program that has has 25+ years of experience sending volunteers abroad.
-We have a team of directors who oversee the program and are also parents who have sent their own children on the ILP program, so we get where you're coming from and understand the concerns.
+We have a team of directors who oversee the program who are also parents.
+ILP's directors have sent their own children on the ILP program, so we get where you're coming from and understand the concerns.

 We are here to help you get your questions answered.

 No matter where you are, even at home, there are safety risks.
 But when traveling abroad, away from all things familiar, it is even more essential to be vigilant and proactive in order to minimize the risks.

 Since you're here, we're guessing you're wondering what a trip with ILP would be like right?
 Here's some quick info to cover all your questions!